The Comprehensive Hybrid Events Guide: What to Know

 3️⃣ Hybrid events can increase attendee conversion rates in the future

-It's likely some portion of your attendees (and even speakers) probably don’t want to attend an in-person conference in a post-COVID world.
+It's likely some portion of your attendees (and even speakers) probably don’t want to attend an in-person conference due to restrictions we've covered.

 Providing a livestream of your event can raise attendee numbers by providing engaging content to remote attendees.